 📆 Wednesday, September 23rd 📆

-On this episode Obed Parlapiano (@ObedParla) will show us a useful method for learning new concepts and teaching them to others—mental models.
-Obed has created an impressive collection of React mental models, and he’ll be explaining his thought process behind them to us live.
+On this episode Obed Parlapiano (@ObedParla) showed us a useful method for learning new concepts and teaching them to others—mental models.
+Obed has created an impressive collection of React mental models, and explained his thought process behind them to us live.

 📆 Wednesday, September 16th 📆